-The conversion results from all eight ADCs are serialized and output using one LVDS data pair per ADC, at 12 times the device input clock rate.
+The conversion results from all 8 ADCs are serialized and output using one LVDS data pair per ADC, at 12 times the device input clock rate.
 Besides that, two more LVDS pairs are used to facilitate the interface to the circuit reading the ADC output.
-For one side, a reference frame LVDS signal running at the input clock rate indicates the beginning and end of the sample word.
+For one side, a reference frame LVDS signal running at the channel rate (half the input clock rate) indicates the beginning and end of the sample word.
 On top of that, the device outputs a reference clock running at 6 times the input clock rate, with rise and fall times aligned with the individual bits.
 See the Output Interface Timing section for a description of the timing diagram as well as details on the timing margins.

-Figure 43 represents the device LVDS output circuit.
-Observe that for an LVDS output high (OUTP = 1.375V, OUTM = 1.025V) the high switches would be closed and the low switches would be open.
-For LVDS output low (OUTP = 1.025V, OUTM = 1.375V) the low switches would be closed and the high left open.
-As the high and low switches have a nominal $R{ON}$ of $50\Omega$ ±10%, notice that the output impedance will be nominally $100\Omega$ in any of those two configurations (high or low switches closed).
+Figure 39 represents the device LVDS output circuit.
+Observe that for an LVDS output high (OUTP=1.375V, OUTM=1.025V) the "high" switches would be closed and the "low" switches would be open.
+For LVDS output low (OUTP=1.025V, OUTM=1.375V) the "low" switches would be closed and the "high" left open.
+As the "high" and "low" switches have a nominal $R{ON}$ of $50\Omega$ ±10%, notice that the output impedance will be nominally $100\Omega$ in any of those two configurations ("high" or "low" switches closed).

-Figure 43.
+Figure 39.
 LVDS Output Circuit